-I’ve had a love hate relationship with work for several years now and I think most of us with chronic illnesses can relate to that.
-We want to be self sufficient.
-We often tie our identity and self worth to working.
+I’ve had a love-hate relationship with work for several years now and I think most of us with chronic illnesses can relate to that.
+We want to be self-sufficient.
+We often tie our identity and self-worth to working.
 We like to feel functional and that we are contributing to society and to our families.
 Work makes us feel good about ourselves.
 It is also a distraction from thinking about our pain.
-It gets us our of our minds and out of the house and engaged in the world.
+It gets us out of our minds and out of the house and engaged in the world.
 Not being able to work at all is a huge adjustment and one I have yet to make because I have not been able to give up that piece of myself yet.
 Partly because I feel like if I take away all the benefits I’m not sure if I can fill the void sufficiently.
-And partly because I know the insane battle the go on disability associated with invisible disabilities such as fibromyalgia and chronic migraines… and I don’t have much fight in me these days… it seems my personality style of cooperation is to try and just do what others want because it is easier mentally even if the longer run it is substantially more painful physically and emotionally.
+And partly because I know the insane battle the go on disability associated with invisible disabilities such as fibromyalgia and chronic migraines… and I don’t have much fight in me these days… it seems my personal style of cooperation is to try and just do what others want because it is easier mentally even if the long run it is substantially more painful physically and emotionally.
 And partly because I know if I tried to go on disability and failed, then knowing I could not have that avenue open to me might be the straw to break the camels back.

-Unfortunately we all have to ask ourselves whether work is working for us.
+Unfortunately, we all have to ask ourselves whether work is working for us.
 Are the positives that we get from work sufficient to make up for the negatives.
 And what are the negatives?
 Can they be overcome in different ways?
 Can we change jobs?
-Work less hours?
+Work fewer hours?
 Work from home?
 Get accommodation?
 Or have we exhausted all these options already?

 So what are the negatives about working?
 I found them to be: When I work full time all my effort is for work and there is nothing left over at the end of the day for anything else.
 I had no social life.
 No energy.
 Barely any housekeeping got done except on weekends.
 My spouse cooked and did the groceries.
 There was nothing left over.
 Just work and home.
 And when I got home I was in acute pain.
 Because work for me meant I would get a migraine (which I might treat or might not, because I can only treat three a week, which leaves the rest to be dimmed by painkillers somewhat)… so by the time I got home it was horrifically acute and I just wanted to lie down and sleep.
 So no chatting with my man.
 Just sleep.
 Then I would get up and he would go to bed for work.